Satisfactory Academic Progress

-PhD degrees must be completed within seven years after the first registration for that degree, except for periods of authorized leave.
+- Degree Completion Maximum Time Limits: Master’s degrees must be completed within three years and PhD degrees must be completed within seven years after the first registration for that degree (except for periods of authorized leave).
 In addition, a full-time or certified full-time PhD student who is in good academic standing and who becomes the primary caregiver of an infant or adopted child will receive a one-year extension of their approved time to degree.

 - Petitions for extensions of time to complete degree requirements must be submitted prior to the end of the above limits.
 Students exceeding these time limits without an approved petition for an extension of time will not be permitted to register.

 A student who fails to maintain Satisfactory Academic Progress will be automatically placed on Federal Financial Aid Warning for the next registered semester or payment period.

 - A student will receive an electronic notification to their Boston University email address regarding the Satisfactory Academic Progress standards that must be met by the end of the warning period in order to retain eligibility for future federal financial aid.